 In addition to income and household size, travel costs can be compared across other household characteristics.
 For example, Figure 4.3 shows household-level travel costs for households with and without children (at least one household member younger than 16).
-It seems to make sense that households with children have higher travel costs, as they may be larger and have to make trips with and for the children.
-Because detailed household information is available, the possibility is limitless how the travel costs can be plotted against household's socialdemographic characteristics and related other information, such as land use, transportation infrastructure, etc.
+It seems to make sense

-Figure 4.3: Density distributions of household-level travel costs by presence of children for Portland with 2011 OTAS data
+Figure 4.3: Density distributions of household-level travel costs by presence of children for Portland with 2011 OHAS data